Home > Patients & Visitors > Health Library > Chronic Lymphocytic Leukemia Treatment (PDQ®): Treatment - Patient Information [NCI]

 For information about the treatments listed below, see the Treatment Option Overview section.

-Treatment of stage I, stage II, stage III, and stage IV chronic lymphocytic leukemia may include the following:
+The treatment of asymptomatic chronic lymphocytic leukemia (CLL) may include the following:

 For more information from the National Cancer Institute about chronic lymphocytic leukemia, see the following:

 For general cancer information and other resources from the National Cancer Institute, see the following: